GEO vs SEO

 - Entity markup: Organization/Person schema tells AI who you are.
 Without it, AI can't confidently recommend you.

-- Content depth over keyword targeting: AI doesn't need exact keyword matches — it needs authoritative, comprehensive coverage.
+- Content depth over keyword targeting: AI needs authoritative, comprehensive coverage more than exact keyword matches.

 Learn the practical implementation steps in our guide to appearing in AI answers.